YESTERDAY, TODAY, AND TOMORROW

 The new addition opened in February and featured the Becker Center-a youth activity area; the Ziegler Family Lobby; The Kate Hafeman Studio; the M & I Community Meeting Room; an expanded circuit weight room.

-Discussion surrounding the alarming statistics from the Center of Disease Control (CDC) in relation to the national epidemic of obesity and the associated health risks related to this problem in the United States prompted the board to research methods to best address this issue.
+The discussion surrounding the alarming statistics from the Center of Disease Control (CDC) concerning the national epidemic of obesity and the associated health risks related to this problem in the United States prompted the Board to research methods to best address this issue.
 The downtown development of River Shores, the former West Bend Company site provided another location, dedicated to better assist the new/stop-starter/beginner exerciser/or health seeker learn the behavioral skills required to make a lifestyle change.

 In November, the River Shores site opened its doors as a second program site dedicated to helping people develop exercise as a habit sustainable for the rest of their lives.
 River Shores would be a first-of-a-kind in the nation facility used as a test site for Activate America program initiatives set forth by the YMCA of the USA.
 The 15,000 square foot facility features a Spirit Mind Body studio, a Wellness Studio, three coaching rooms, beginner friendly cardio and strength equipment, massage and healing suite.

-YMCA Kids Connection, an after school child care program opens at 1111 West Washington, coming back to the YMCA full circle.
+YMCA Kids Connection, and after school child care program opens at 1111 West Washington, coming back to the YMCA full circle.

 In November, Jon Lange accepts a position with the Metropolitan Milwaukee YMCA.
 The Board begins a national search for a new Executive Director.

 In March, Rob Johnson is installed as the third Executive Director of the Kettle Moraine YMCA.